fxnlabs/function-public-docs/README.md

 * **Developers** deposit FUNC to reserve inference capacity and pay per request.
 * **Compute Providers** stake FUNC to signal reliability, host models, and collect fees for each inference shard served.
-* **Model Creators** receive an onchain royalty split every time their model is invoked, turning downloads into recurring income.
+* **Model Creators** receive an onchain royalty split every time their model is invoked, turning traffic into recurring income.

 ### The Function Flywheel